-We hope you enjoy the following guest post from Luke Bouma, one of the cord cutting experts behind CordCuttersNews.com.
+We hope you enjoy the following guest post from Luke Bouma, about pay TV companies trying to trick cord cutters into coming back to cable, one of the cord cutting experts behind CordCuttersNews.com.

 In a desperate attempt to keep customers from cutting the cord, cable companies everywhere are advertising crazy cheap TV ‘deals’.